ebellocchia/telegram_payment_bot/README.md

 When users are removed from the group (either because they had no username or they didn't pay), a new invite link is generated and sent to all authorized users in a private chat.\
 This automatically revokes the old invite link and prevents those users to join again using it.

-When checking for payments, a user is removed by group if:
+When checking for payments, a user is removed from the group if:
 - He has no Telegram username
 - His Telegram username is not found in the payments data
 - His payment is expired

-## Periodical Checks

-In addition to the commands, it's possible to run periodical checks.\
-These checks are:
-- Remove a user that hasn't paid as soon as he joins the group
-- Remove users that hasn't paid periodically

-Both checks can be disabled if needed using the *payment_check_on_join* and *payment_check_period_min* fields.
+## Payment Check Task

+It's possible to run a background task to check for payments periodically.
+It can be started/stopped with the *payment_task_start*/*payment_task_stop* commands.\
+The task can check multiple groups in one time (sharing the same payments data, of course).
+The groups can be added/removed with the *payment_task_add_chat*/*payment_task_remove_chat* commands (either while the task is running or stopped).\
+If no group was added, the task will simply run without checking any group.

+The period of the task always starts from midnight (if you use a VPS, be sure to set the correct time), for example:
+- A task period of 8 hours will display chart/price information at 00:00, 08:00 and 16:00
+- A task period of 6 hours will display chart/price information at 00:00, 06:00, 12:00 and 18:00

 ## Run the Bot

+The bot shall be an administrator of the group.\
 If you just need to run bot once in a while (e.g. once a week), you can do it manually using the *check_no_payment* and *remove_no_payment* commands.
 In this case, it's sufficient to run the bot locally on the PC when needed.\
-If you prefer to let the bot run automatically and check for payment periodically, it'll be better to run it 24h/24h on a VPS.
+If you prefer to let the bot check for payment periodically, it'll be better to run it 24h/24h on a VPS.

 ## Payment File